Please read my introduction for this project and my other project logs for details on how the VR shoes work.

 I have ideas.
 I'll try quieter wheels and using them on a rubber mat or carpet later.

 Will You Sell These?

 I hope I can.
 If I can make a version that is sellable, I’ll need to use them for at least a few months to see how well they last.
-I’ll also need to see if any manufacturers would be willing to help me produce these, or if I can produce them myself with a 3D printer farm....Read more »
+I’ll also need to see if any manufacturers would be willing to help me produce these,...Read more »